jwngr/notreda.me/docs/data-notes.md

 ### Location

-The `location` object is present for all games and can have any of the following formats:
+The `location` object can have any of the following formats:

 1. `"TBD"` - Future games which do not yet have a game location.
 1. `{city, state, stadium}` - Completed and future domestic games.
 1. `{city, state}` - Completed domestic games without stadium information.
 1. `{city, country, stadium}` - Completed and future international games.

-### Date / Time
+1. **Not present** - Notre Dame home games (non-neutral site) where the location is computed dynamically at runtime based on the season and date.

+### Kickoff date

-Game dates and times can have any of the following formats:
+The `date` must be one of the following formats:

+1. Long `string` (1965 - present) - ISO 8601 date string (e.g., "2014-08-30T18:30:00-05:00") with
+   date and time
+1. Short `string` (1887 - 1964) - Short date string for games with known dates but no time (e.g., "04/20/1888")
-1. `{fullDate}` - Completed games with the latest date format.
+1. `"TBD"` - Future games without a scheduled date
-2. `{date, time}` - Completed games with an older date format that needs to be updated.
-3. `{date}` - Completed games with no kickoff time information yet or future games with no scheduled kickoff time.

 ### Weather